 Each student has a Dissertation Advisory Committee (DAC), which is responsible for seeing that progress is made toward satisfying all departmental, Graduate School, and University requirements for the Ph.D. degree.
-The DAC is also responsible for ensuring that students supported on training grants fulfill the appropriate course requirements.
+The DAC is also responsible for ensuring that students supported on institutional training grants fulfill the appropriate course requirements.

-As soon as a student becomes associated with an advisor (no later than the beginning of the second year of study for the Ph.D.), the student and advisor should discuss the makeup of the Dissertation Advisory Committee (DAC).
-The student must ask each potential member of the DAC if they are available to serve on the committee.
-A specific recommendation to the chair of the Graduate Affairs Committee must be made through the Graduate Program Assistant by October 1.
+As soon as a student becomes associated with an advisor (no later than the beginning of the second year of study for the Ph.D.), the student and advisor should discuss the makeup of the DAC.
+The student must confirm that each potential member of the DAC is willing to serve on their committee and then send the names of all committee members to the Graduate Program Assistant by October 1.
+DAC membership policies are somewhat complicated, so the student may want to check with the Graduate Program Assistant or Graduate Program Manager to confirm that a faculty member can serve in a particular role before the October 1 deadline.